Headed to Toronto for the first time?

 7 – Stop in at the Poop Café in Koreatown

 It is exactly as it sounds – a Poop café.
 Sit on Toilet shaped seats and enjoy an ice cream sundae in a toilet “bowl.”
 The ice cream is whipped and dipped in chocolate to resemble the real thing.
 Once you get past the presentation, enjoy a delicious chocolate sundae in the heart of Toronto’s Korean scene.

 This area can be considered the Rodeo Drive of Toronto!
 Enjoy shopping at some of the biggest names in retail including Gucci, Kate Spade, Cartier, Tiffany & Co. and more.

 Indulge in a truly unique meal complete with one of a kind entertainment at Medieval Times!
 Cheer for your knight in battle as you enjoy a 4-course meal just like they did back in the day without cutlery and utensils.
 The wenches bring your meal and drinks as you watch the knights compete for their section of the auditorium.

 Retire for the evening in your chosen accommodation.

 After a fun day of some of Toronto essential staples, now it is time to indulge in one of these incredible day trip options!

 1 – Canada’s Wonderland

 Do you like amusement parks?
-If you do, you cannot miss Canada’s Wonderland – home of the highest roller coaster in all of Canada – The Leviathan!
+If you do, your Toronto itinerary should include a visit to Canada’s Wonderland – home of the highest roller coaster in all of Canada – The Leviathan!
 Enjoy 40+ rides, a waterpark, carnival games, live shows, and the Peanuts Gang ready for that essential selfie.